LadyMisticus/kep-hack/README.md

 * Rock Throw now has 89.5 Acc
 * Take Down now has 99.6 Acc
 * Skull Bash now has 150 Base Power.
 I considered making it have a Def buff but I couldn't be bothered to deal with this game's ridiculous stat buff system.
+* Submission now has 90 Base Power and 99.6% Accuracy.
+Much more reliable.

 # Pokemon changes
 Bird/Flying-related changes are excluded from the list.
 These changes aim at reducing the number of "clone" Pokemon, improving type diversity, contextualising some Pokemon with their baby forms (particularly Seaking), and allowing for more interesting design choices down the line. **This does not include learnset changes**, which are bountiful and can be found [here](https://docs.google.com/spreadsheets/d/1OTzBHu5gOPB4aT82IrBg5Nx6N2KCnpJyVFt0VIqk1s0/edit?usp=sharing).